Glossary

 Waiting period

-Time between obtaining the higher education entrance qualification and the intended start of studies in semesters, but not including the time already spent studying at a German higher education institution.
-The W. is important for the allocation of study places in the selection procedure.
+The period in semesters between obtaining a university entrance qualification and the intended start of studies, excluding any time already spent studying at a German higher education institution.
+The waiting period is a factor in the allocation of study places during the selection procedure.

 WS